Dr Csilla Várnai

 In 2019, Dr Várnai joined the University of Birmingham as a Research Fellow in Bioinformatics.
 Her role focussed on the computational biology aspect of often large collaborative research projects with microbiologists and clinicians.
 She also provided data analysis and experimental design advice as well as bioinformatics analysis quotes for grant applications, and she managed and delivered bioinformatics service.

-In 2022, Dr Várnai has joined the faculty of the Institute of Cancer and Genomic Sciences of the College of Medical and Dental Sciences as an Assistant Professor in Bioinformatics in a Research & Teaching role.
+In 2022, Dr Várnai has joined the faculty of the Department of Cancer and Genomic Sciences of the College of Medicine and Health as an Assistant Professor in Bioinformatics in a Research & Teaching role.

 Teaching